 The five elements describe the cycles of nature, and how different aspects of nature work together to stay in balance.
-Sometimes one or more elements is out of whack, and needs adjustment.
+Sometimes one or more elements are out of whack and need adjustment.
 The easiest way to work with the five element system is to bring in more of the element that connects to the energy you’d like more of.

 What is the Fire Element?

 In feng shui, the fire element is related to passion, inspiration, and expression.
 The fire element can bring passion, vitality, and warmth into your home.

 Have you ever felt like you’ve lost interest in a project, job, or relationship?
 Maybe you need to add more fire!
 Incorporating the fire element into your home can also help if you tend to keep your emotions inside, and have a hard time expressing yourself.

 You can bring more fire energy into your space through any of the following design elements:

 - Materials: Candles, lighting, electronics, etc.

 Read on to explore easy feng shui ways to decorate your home with the fire feng shui element.

 Paint is one of the simplest and most impactful ways to transform a room and introduce an element through color.
 Fiery reds or oranges may be a little intense for a whole room, but they can look great as an accent wall.
 And everyone loves a red door!